 I always advise to err on the side of under-baking brownies.
 The residual heat will continue to cook them even after they’re pulled from the oven.
 And I’d rather have a slightly gooey brownie than a dry, overbaked one.

 Bake until a tester comes out with moist crumbs still attached.
-If you have a digital kitchen thermometer, the internal temperature should be about 195°F.

 The three most popular types of brownies are Fudgy Brownies, Cakey Brownies, and Chewy Brownies.